Polar Explorer and Motivational Speaker, Alan Chambers MBE is a polar adventurer and motivational speaker.

 Keep Walking.
 In 2000 Alan led the first successful unassisted British Expedition to the North Pole from Canada.
 Walking 500 miles and enduring remarkable challenges, he was subsequently awarded the MBE for ‘Outstanding leadership in the face of extreme adversity.’

-Alan has teamed up with Dr Richard Hale, business author and an expert in action learning based leadership development.
+Alan Chambers has teamed up with Dr Richard Hale, business author and an expert in action learning based leadership development.
 In this book Richard and Alan provide an account of the essential messages for leaders of the future.
 Alan gives a graphic account of his expedition and key themes are discussed from the business perspective.
 This is essential reading for any leader and anyone seeking inspiration in how to succeed when faced with major personal or business challenges.
 (Amazon).